 This rich and evocative novel is narrated with an endearing rawness and charm.
 It captures a small rural community on the cusp of modernity, mixing a compelling murder mystery with musings on philosophy, natural science and religion.
 A book to savour.

-8. The Faculty of Dreams, by Sara Stridsberg
+10. The Antarctica of Love, by Sara Stridsberg

 Opening with the brutal murder of a young woman on the margins of society, Sara Stridsberg’s stunning yet haunting fifth novel follows its protagonist, Inni, into the afterlife, as she looks back on her life, her murder, and the ongoing lives of those she left behind.